“I think careers are a 20th Century invention and I don’t want one.

 After 4 years of research in the field, in 2010, he published the book “Environments, flora and fauna of the Murgia of the southeast.
 Nature trips between Bari and Taranto” published by Adda Editore, Bari.

 To conduct his research studies he travels widely in tropical areas and in particular in the countries of sub-Saharan Africa, where he spends months studying ecology, biodiversity and the impact of human activity on ecosystems.
-These travels, the encounters with indigenous people and the life in the wild, inspired him to write the novel-essay “The Paradox of Civilization” published by Adda Editore in 2013 and already in its second edition.
+These travels, the encounters with indigenous people and the life in the wild, inspired him to write the novel-essay “The Parado x of Civilization” published by Adda Editore in 2013 and already in its second edition.

-In 2014 he published with LibreriaUniversitaria.it Editions, an academic textbook for students, teachers, and researchers on the study and analysis of biodiversity entitled “Biodiversity in theory and in practice.”
+In 2014, he published with LibreriaUniversitaria.it Editions, an academic textbook for students, teachers, and researchers on the study and analysis of biodiversity entitled “Biodiversity in theory and in practice.”
 This book, besides a practical approach to collect samples, estimate indices, calculate statistics and realize graphs and plots, provides the first formulation of new author’s theories on biological diversity evolution and patterns.

 He was recently quoted in the book “Beyond the barbed wire of Green Hill.
 The vivisection still exists.
-Why and how to overcome it” (G. Felicetti & M. Kuan, Sonda Editions, 2014), within “the internationally renowned researchers” who oppose to animal testing.
+Why and how to overcome it” (G. Felicetti & M. Kuan, Sonda Editions, 2014), within “the internationally renowned researchers” who oppose animal testing.

-To contact me:
+To get in contact with me: